IwanGhost/myLoadsheddingApp/README.md

 ## (WIP)How to use

+- Create a folder on your PC where you would like to run everything from
 - Go to: https://developers.google.com/calendar/api/quickstart/python
 - Follow the steps given on the website, namely:
   - Enable the Google Calendar API